open-policy-agent/eopa/docs/enterprise-opa/reference/api-reference/partial-evaluation-api.md

 In this example, we'll be reusing the original database setup, with `tickets` and `users` tables.

 The key difference this time around will be plumbing in column masking for hiding the `tickets.id` field from all non-admin roles.
-Column masking rules use the same `input` as data filtering rules, but are evaluated directly by Enterprise OPA, with no special partial evaluation or compilation steps.
+Column masking rules use the same `input` as data filtering rules, but are evaluated directly by EOPA, with no special partial evaluation or compilation steps.

 #### Admin (with column masking)